 With the widespread disruption caused by the COVID-19 pandemic, many businesses will be worried about how this impacts contractual performance.

-In particular, the move to Alert Level 4 will have a significant impact on business across the country.
+In particular, the first lockdown, and the recent sudden move to Alert Levels 2 and 3 will have a significant impact on business across the country.

 If you or your business is suddenly unable to carry out what was agreed, there are a number of potential options to consider to avoid or mitigate any breach of contract or damages claim.